ares466/aws-notes/appservices_containers/APIGATEWAY.md

 APIs are deployed to a `stage`.
 A stage represents a snapshot of the API, including methods, integrations, models, mapping templates, and Lambda authorizers.

 Each version of your API can be deployed to a different stage.
-In order for changes to an API to take effect, they must be deployed to an API.
+In order for changes to an API to take effect, they must be deployed to a stage.

 ![API Gateway - Stages](../static/images/apigateway_stages2.png)